davidkellis/able/README.md

 ## Destructuring

 Destructuring is the binding of variable names to positional or named values within a data structure.
-Destructuring may be used in assignment expressions, function parameter lists, and pattern matching case expressions.
+Destructuring may be used in assignment expressions, function parameter lists, and pattern matching alternatives.

 There are three destructuring forms, depending on the type of thing being destructured.
 These three forms support the destructuring of structs, tuples, pairs, and types implementing the Iterable interface all support destructuring.
 Unions do not support destructuring.